mmgen/mmgen-wallet/README.md

 - **[BIP69 transaction input and output ordering][69]** helps anonymize the “signature” of your transactions.
-- **[Full control over transaction fees][M]:** Fees are specified as absolute or sat/byte amounts and can be adjusted interactively, letting you round fees to improve anonymity.
-Network fee estimation, [RBF][R] and [fee bumping][B] are supported.
+- **[Full control over transaction fees][M]:** Fees are specified as absolute or satoshi/byte amounts and can be adjusted interactively, letting you round fees to improve anonymity.
+Network fee estimation (with selectable estimation mode), [RBF][R] and [fee bumping][B] are supported.
 - **Support for nine wallet formats:** three encrypted (native wallet, brainwallet, incognito wallet) and six unencrypted (native mnemonic, **BIP39,** mmseed, hexseed, plain hex, dieroll).